Adult Programs.

 The term child pornography is misleading and outdated.
 The correct term is child sexual abuse material (CSAM), which more accurately reflects the reality that such material documents acts of sexual violence against children.

-Brain Development and Learning Consent During Childhood
+Brain Development and Learning Consent

 Children build the foundation for healthy relationships early in life—and learning to understand and respect others’ feelings about touch is key.
 This training introduces the concept of empathy-based consent and explores how early brain development plays a crucial role in building this lifelong skill.